kiote/kill-switch/README.md

-# kill-switch
+# Kill-switch

 This app only makes sence if you are under OSX and want to manage your disturbings.
+It will kill all your messagings apps for a half an hour.

 # Installation